 A welcome gate at Badi Chaupar, Jaipur during Prince Of Wales India trip – February 1876 AD.

 How Maharajah Sawai Ram Singh II’s interest developed in photography is unknown but some sources claimed that he invited British photographer T. Murray to aid him in his photography in the 1860s.
 It is believed that Mr. T Murray visited Jaipur many times; quite likely it was in connection with the photographic interest of the king.
 Some scholars believe he became a photography teacher to the king.
-In the initial days of photography, when the photographic equipment was bulky, he included his camera with him during travels and documented the lives of his times.
+In the initial days of photography, when the photographic equipment was bulky, he included his camera with him during travels and documented the lives of his time.
 It includes not only Jaipur but other cities where he visited.
 He was updated with recent photographic launches and development.
-It is likely that during his visits to Calcutta(Kolkata) which was imperial capital and one of the leading cities in Asia during that time, he took out time and visited photography studios and shops.
+It is likely that during his visits to Calcutta(Kolkata) which was the imperial capital and one of the leading cities in Asia during that time, he took out time and visited photography studios and shops.

-Maharajah was a member of The Bengal Photographic Society which was established in Calcutta in 1856 with a large number of Indian and European members.
+Maharaja was a member of the Bengal Photographic Society which was established in Calcutta in 1856 with a large number of Indian and European members.
 The aim of this society was to help in the development of photographic interest.
 It was during this time that almost all royals developed a keen interest in photography often employing or commissioning photographers for pictures.
 Lala Deen Dayal was one such photographer.
-But what unquestionably makes Maharajah Sawai Ram Singh II stand out among other royals is that he was an ace photographer himself and devoted considerable time in photography.
+But what unquestionably makes Maharajah Sawai Ram Singh II stand out among other royals is that he was an ace photographer himself and devoted considerable time to photography.
 He was presumably the first Indian photographer king.
-Only another known contemporary is king of Tripura but there is a stark difference in their photographic interests.
+Only another known contemporary is the king of Tripura but there is a stark difference in their photographic interests.
 His work consists of albumen prints, the technology standard in those days.

 Stay updated with Jaipurthrumylens!! via: